Inventory Management

 Add New Parts

-Click the blue New button on the top right to add a new part.
-This will bring you to the New Inventory screen.
+Clicking the blue New button to add a new part will display the New Inventory screen.

 Back To Top